Ciencia-de-Datos-Meteorologia/notes/Formatear_USB.md

 ```
 lsblk
 ```
-Its name should be something like `sdX´
+Its name should be something like 'sdX'